sftcd/openssl/esnistuff/nginx.md

 The "--prefix=nginx" setting in the nginx build is to match our [testnginx.sh](testnginx.sh) script.
-The [nginxmin.conf](nginxmin.conf) file that uses has a minimal configuration to match out localhost test setup.
+The [nginxmin.conf](nginxmin.conf) file that uses has a minimal configuration to match our localhost test setup.

             $ cd $HOME/code/openssl/esnistuff
             $ ./testnginx.sh